ajeffries0492/vehicle-recognition-and-localization/README.md

 After training the object detector it is time to improve classification.
 The instructors of this project thankfully gave us ground truth boxes that can aid with this.

 #### Prepare Data for Use with ResNet50 Classification Model
 The already prepared data can be found [here](https://drive.google.com/drive/folders/1-Tz0VCQPgt9pzL3Y7-57ro8ToA0ib4NM?usp=sharing).
-However, the instructions for preparing the training data our detailed below.
+However, the instructions for preparing the training data are detailed below.

 ```bash
 # Summarize Train and Test Data